sebasalmeidam/access-tracker/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+ROR app to track when employees arrive, go out to eat, return and go home.

+## Features:

-* Ruby version
+* Ruby on Rails

-* System dependencies

-* Configuration
+* React main screen

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* Mysql

+* Pending stadistics on app

+* Electron app created for users, so they only have access to main screen on site.